cramsay/papilio_audio_player/README.md

  * **N/A**
    * Completely useless.
 Doesn't control anything as of yet.
  * **signed**
-   * 1 bit - 0=samples are unsigned, 1=samples are signed using 2's copmlement
+   * 1 bit - 0=samples are unsigned, 1=samples are signed using 2's complement
  * **endian**
    * 1 bit - 0=samples are little endian, 1=samples are big endian
  * **width**